Get answers for your health queries from top Doctors for FREE!

 For the diagnosis, your urologist will inquire about your medical history and conduct a physical examination in the best urology hospitals.
 Your medical background and substance use will also be discussed.

-• A narrow tube with a small camera attached to one end is inserted into your urethra during a procedure called a cystoscopy.
+• A narrow tube with a small camera attached to one end is inserted into your urethra during a cystoscopy.
 This enables your urologist to view images of the walls of your bladder and urethra.
 This test could reveal a urethral stricture (scar), a stone obstruction, a swollen prostate, or a tumor.

 • A computed tomography (CT) scan can help identify any obstructions to the passage of pee, such as stones.